 Or if you are happy with your writing, then you should at the very least sign up to Grammarly, it's free and will definitely help improve your writing.

-So what kind of structures and materials define companies and markets?
+So what is market structure?
+What kind of structures and materials define companies and markets?

-Generally, there are several basic defining characteristics of a market structure:
+Generally, there are several basic defining characteristics of a market structure in economics:

 - The commodity or item that is sold and level of differentiation between them.